ronnymees/introduction_to_prototyping/docs/81_docker/README.md

     container_name: mysql-server
 ```

-* `version: '3'` :  This instructs Docker Compose that we’re using version 3 of the tool.
-* `services:` : This will instruct Docker Compose that what follows will be the services to deploy.
 * `db:` : This is the db service that will be defined.
 * `image: mysql` : We instruct Docker Compose to use the mysql image for the database.
-* `restart: unless-stopped` : We instruct Docker to always retry to start this service unless it was stopped by the admin.
-* `ports:` : We define both the external and internal ports to use for the database.
-Normaly this is `- "3306:3306"` but in our example we use Environmental variables to define those ports".
 * `env_file: ./.env` : To be able to use those Environmental variables we need to define in which file they are defined.
 * `environment:` : We configure the database environment.
 The environment will be the configuration options for the database (passwords, users, database name).
 * `volumes:` : This is optional, but in our case we want the data to be writen in our data folder we made.
 Therefore we define both the internal and external path.
-* `container_name: ` : If you want your container to have a specific name you can define it like this.

 ### Environmental variables